 Optical Spectrum Analyzers

-Optical spectrum analyzers are precision instruments which are used for measuring optical spectra.
+Optical spectrum analyzers (OSA) are precision instruments which are used for measuring optical spectra, based on which a further analysis is often possible.
 Some typical applications are:

 - characterization of light sources such as lasers and light emitting diodes (LEDs)

-- testing of optical systems, for example wavelength division multiplexing systems in optical fiber communications, where one may need to check the optical powers of the different wavelength channels and measure signal-to-noise ratios.
+- testing of optical systems, for example wavelength division multiplexing systems in optical fiber communications networks, where one may need to test the optical powers of the different wavelength channels and measure signal-to-noise ratios.

-- measuring the wavelength-dependent transmissivity or reflectivity of optical systems or devices by comparing spectra with and without the device
+- measurements of the wavelength-dependent transmissivity or reflectivity of optical systems or devices by comparing spectra with and without the device

 - characterization of fiber amplifiers (e.g. telecom erbium-doped fiber amplifiers) in terms of wavelength-dependent gain and noise figure